I2PM/asm-pass-interpreter/README.md

 ## Execution

-This project is developed using OpenJDK 11.
-It is recommended to use Java 11 or newer.
+This project is developed using OpenJDK 11 and Scala 2.13.
+It is required to use Java 11 or newer.
 You can check your Java version by typing `java -version` in a terminal / Command Prompt.
-There are no other requirements as everything is provided in the jar files.
+There are no other requirements as everything is provided in the jar files, including the Scala runtime.

 The execution is separated into two programs.
 The interpreter which runs in the background and a console application which loads the processes and controls the execution.